 Sintra: Majestic Palaces and Gorgeous Gardens

 Most will agree that the most magical way to start your road trip in Portugal is by visiting the UNESCO-listed Sintra region.
-Sintra village is already irresistibly picturesque, but there is much more to discover.
-The alluring landscape is speckled with historic royal palaces, gothic mansions, and magnificent gardens.
-The most iconic highlight in Sintra is the 19th-century Pena Palace, which basically looks like an architectural patchwork of six different palaces in one.
+Sintra village is already irresistibly picturesque.
+But there is much more to discover.
+The alluring landscape is full of historic royal palaces, gothic mansions, and magnificent gardens.
+The most iconic highlight in Sintra is the 19th-century Pena Palace.
+It basically looks like a patchwork of six different palaces in one.

 Although most will stick to a visit to the Pena Palace, the Monserrate Estate is equally worth your time.
 If your schedule allows it, I recommend combining both palaces.
 The 17th-century Moorish villa overlooks monumental botanical gardens and is a treasured heritage site from the romantic era.